tanghao-xiaomi/docs/en/device_dev_guide/connection/telephony/telephonytool/network.md

 unlisten-network [watch_id]
 ```

-- watch_id： Corresponds to the return value of the `listen-network` command, used to identify the event to stop listening to.
+- watch_id：Corresponds to the return value of the `listen-network` command, used to identify the event to stop listening to.

 #### Example